 This structure housed the machinery associated with the Marine Company operations.
 In subsequent

 In the 1800's Portsmouth was lined with commercial wharves.
 This map from the 1850's shows at least 37, most of which were named for their owners.
 The largest, not far from the marine railway, was nearly 400 feet long.

 Before the invention of the marine railway, ships were "careened" (beached on their sides) in order to provide access to their hulls.
 This was done by attaching lines to their masts and rolling the vessels onto one side as that the opposite side was accessible for work at low tide.

 Ships along the Portsmouth Waterfront

 A forest of ship's masts circled the Portsmouth waterfront through most of the 1800s.

 Funding for this historic marker was provided by the City of Portsmouth, 2015. www.cityofportsmouth.com

 Erected 2015 by City of Portsmouth NH.

 Credits.
 This page was last revised on August 11, 2016.
-This page originally submitted on August 10, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 209 times since then and 30 times this year.
+It was originally submitted on August 10, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 241 times since then and 4 times this year.
 Photos: 1, 2. submitted on August 10, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.